Virus (1999 film): Production

 Several lines of dialogue in Virus were improvised.
 For instance, Richie's emphatic comment that the Volkov has a "fucked-up" antenna resulted from the actor's surprise at the condition of the Vandenberg.

+Filming on Virus began on January 1997 and continued through June of that year.

+Release

+The film was theatrically released on January 15, 1999.
+A home video release followed on July 20, 1999.

 Reception

 Virus was a critical and commercial flop, grossing less than half of its budget and earning negative reviews.
 Based on 50 reviews, the film holds a 14% approval rating on Rotten Tomatoes, with an average rating of 3.4/10.
 The site's consensus states: "Despite its great special effects, this movie's predictability greatly undermines its intensity."
 On Metacritic, it holds a weighted average score of 19 out of 100 based on 17 reviews, indicating "overwhelming dislike".

 Most critics found the film derivative and unoriginal.

 Reviewers pointed out similarities with the 1998 film Deep Rising.
 Roger Ebert gave Virus an even lower rating than Deep Rising, which he considered one of the worst films of 1998 and placed on his most-hated list.
 Many echoed his complaint about the underlit cinematography.

 Jamie Lee Curtis herself did not think highly of the film.
 In an IGN.com interview, Curtis had the following to say about Virus: "That would be the all time piece of shit...It's just dreadful...
 That's the only good reason to be in bad movies.
 Then when your friends have [bad] movies you can say 'Ahhhh, I've got the best one.'
 I'm bringing Virus".
 Curtis also stated in the commentary track of the 2014 Shout Factory Blu-ray release of Halloween H20: 20 Years Later that she tried to get the director (John Bruno) fired because of how bad she thought the film was."

 Audiences polled by CinemaScore gave the film an average grade of "C" on an A+ to F scale.